LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

 -  Always specify a primary key field using the ``-keyField`` parameter for ``-search``, ``-add``, and ``-findall`` actions.
 This will ensure that the `keyField_value` method will always return a value.

 -  Use ``-keyField`` and ``-keyValue`` parameters to reference a particular record for updates or deletes.

 -  Data sources can be case-sensitive.
 For best results, reference database and table names in the same letter case as they appear on disk in your Lasso code.
 Field names may also be case-sensitive (such as in Oracle and PostgreSQL).

 -  Some data sources will truncate any data beyond the length they are set up to store.
 Ensure that all fields have sufficient capacity for the values that need to be stored in them.

--  Use ``-returnField`` parameters to reduce the number of fields which are returned from a ``-search`` action.
+-  Use ``-returnField`` parameters to reduce the number of fields that are returned from a ``-search`` action.
 Returning only the fields that need to be used for further processing or shown to the site visitor reduces the amount of data that needs to travel between Lasso and the data source.

 -  When an ``-add`` or ``-update`` action is performed on a database, the data from the added or updated record is available inside the associated block of the `inline` method.
 If the ``-returnField`` parameter is used, then only